Sexual misconduct policy

 Access to policy

 The Bluffton University sexual misconduct policy is published online on the Bluffton University website.
 It is included in the Student Handbook distributed electronically yearly to all students, and can be found in the Faculty and Employee Handbook.
+The most up to date version of the policy is available online and can be updated any time throughout the academic year.

 - Confidential counseling and support are available either through the on-campus Health and Counseling Center or by contacting Crime Victim Services at 877-867-7273.